#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 45:06 So in Unix systems like Linux and Mac, there's a bin folder.

-45:16 It could be Python, it could be pip, it could be your own package.
+45:18 It could be your own package.

 45:19 You can actually just navigate into that bin folder.

-45:22 And so I can say them venv pip, and I've got the pip and that knows to only work within its virtual environment.
+45:22 And so I can say Vim, bin, pip, and I've got the pip.

 45:29 It's not going to break out of that container.

-45:33 Then bin activate.
+45:33 Vim, bin, activate.

 45:35 It lives in the bin file.

-45:37 And if you're on windows, the only thing you're changing is you're going from bin to capital S scripts.
+45:37 And if you're on Windows, the only thing you're changing is you're going from bin to capital S scripts.

-45:42 And then the things have an ending of like either dot bad or dot PS one, depending on what you're, what you're, you know, what show you're using, but that's the structure of a virtual environment.
+45:42 And then the things have an ending of like either .bat or .ps1, depending on what show you're using.

-45:54 My RC file, my, for my user profile on my Mac is just full of, here's the Python executable in some virtual environment, and here's the script and and commands to send to it for like little aliases and stuff.
+45:54 Yeah, my RC file for my user profile on my Mac is just full of here's the Python executable in some virtual environment.

 46:06 And like none of those activate the virtual environments.

-46:09 They just run the Python in the virtual environment to make all the magic happen.
+46:08 They just run the Python in the virtual environment to make all the magic happen.

 46:12 Another thing I would recommend is people think about creating aliases that make virtual environments happier and easier to use.

-46:20 So for example, and you could do this in PowerShell on Windows, you can obviously do it in your RC files on Mac and Linux.
+46:23 You can obviously do it in your RC files on Mac and Linux.

-46:27 So for example, I have VNV, which is for VENV, but I don't want it to accidentally change the directory and if you haven't, like whatever.
+46:26 So, for example, I have vnv, which is for venv, but I don't want it to accidentally change the directory.

-46:42 which will make the virtual environment not just be called VENV, but it'll be called the name of the project that it's in.
+46:45 but it'll be called the name of the project that it's in.

 46:55 And then it activates it.

-46:57 And then I think this is almost a bug in Python that most of the time, I would say like 49 weeks out of the year, when I create a virtual environment, the first thing I hear is, "Warning, your pip is out of date."
-You know, like, okay, well, I'm starting a new project.
+46:56 And then I think I think this is almost a bug in Python that most of the time I would say like 49 weeks out of the year.

 47:13 How about we start with a new one?

-47:14 Let's just go with that right now, right?
+47:14 Let's just go with that right now.

 47:19 I don't ever want the old one because this is brand new.